leslie255/sharklang/README.md

 Note that the compile script will emit the compiled assembly code for debug

-Also note that if you're on Linux you will have to change the `macho64` in `compile.sh` to `elf64`.
+Also note that if you're on Linux you will have to change the `macho64` in `compile.sh` to `elf64`,

-If you're on Windows, you will have to do `cargo run program.shark`, then assemble and link the generated asm code using `nasm` and `gcc`
+If you're on Windows, you will have to do `cargo run program.shark -o output.asm`, then assemble and link the generated assembly code using `nasm` and `gcc`

+Some commits of the repo aren't usable (they will be marked), if the program doesn't work try the last few commits.
+(I currently don't have a develop branch because it's now just me developing this myself)

+### Contributing
+Just open up a new PR and I'll review it as soon as possible.
+All issues and PR's should be in English.

 LICENSED UNDER GPLv3